-Sweet sister, I know your heart’s desire is to follow the Lord and express His love by serving others, but it can be difficult to understand what that means practically.
+Sweet sister, I know your heart desires to follow the Lord and express His Love by serving others.
+Still, it can be challenging to understand what that means practically.
 At times, the people in our lives can be difficult or hurtful, and often the first instinct of our flesh is to run or fight.
-Unfortunately, during these times it is seldom our natural inclination to serve.
-However, in examining the biblical account of the last supper, we see Jesus’ desire to serve His disciples by washing their feet even as He was facing imminent betrayal and death.
+Unfortunately, it is seldom our natural inclination to serve during these times.
+However, examining the biblical account of the last supper, we see Jesus’ desire to serve His disciples by washing their feet even as He faced imminent betrayal and death.

 In those days, the repulsive task of washing a guest’s feet belonged to the lowliest servant.
 People of Jesus’ day wore sandals and walked on unpaved roads caked with human refuse and animal waste.
 Their feet were horrendous!
 Jesus took on the mantle of the lowest servant when He removed His robe and bent before His friends in humble leadership.
 What is truly fantastic is that Jesus recognized exactly what was to come in the following days.
 John 13:11 mentions that Jesus knew who would betray Him, He knew his best friends would abandon Him, and He knew Judas would sell Him to authorities for just a few pieces of silver.

 Our human reaction to such hurt and betrayal would likely be intense anger and retaliation, yet Jesus’ response was tender service.
-He poured out love to His wayward friends in both His words and His actions.
+He poured out Love to His wayward friends in His words and His actions.
 My friend, He is calling you to do the same (Galatians 5:13).
 Is there someone in your life who is difficult?
-Maybe you have a child who is going through a challenging phase, a marriage that is not what you expected, or a friend or family member who has hurt your heart.
-Jesus desires that we follow His example by serving people who have hurt us—the very ones we do not wish to serve and the ones that we feel certainly do not deserve our kindness.
+Maybe you have a child going through a challenging phase, a marriage that is not what you expected, or a friend or family member who has hurt your heart.
+Jesus desires that we follow His example by serving people who have hurt us—the very ones we do not wish to serve and those we feel certainly do not deserve our kindness.

 How can we possibly serve in the sacrificial way Jesus demonstrated?
 We are told: “the Lord’s servant must not be quarrelsome, but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness” (2 Timothy 2:24-25 ESV).
 That seems like a very tall order.
-But be encouraged my friend, God will provide just what you need to serve the people He has placed in your life!
-In 1 Peter 4:10, you will find that you should, “use whatever gift you have received to serve others as faithful stewards of God’s grace.”
+But be encouraged, my friend; God will provide just what you need to serve the people He has placed in your life!
+In 1 Peter 4:10, you will find that you should “use whatever gift you have received to serve others as faithful stewards of God’s grace.”
 God has already given you the spiritual gifts necessary to minister to those who have wounded you.
-Pray that He would show you how to use those gifts
+Pray that He will show you how to use those gifts

 effectively for His glory!